Mesopotamian Foundation Figurines

 Mesopotamian Foundation Figurines Download Full Size Image

 Certain types of figurines were commonly placed within foundations of buildings during the third dynasty of Ur (2100-2000 BCE) of the Neo-Sumerian Period, to commemorate the building of temples by the ruler.
 These three peg-shaped copper alloy figurines represent kings.
 Each figure carries a basket on his head and there are lines of cuneiform inscription on the body.
 Usually, such figures were buried with foundation stone tablets describing the building process.
-These three figurines are displayed within one case at the British Museum.
+These three figurines are displayed in one case at the British Museum.
 From left to right:

 1. Foundation figurine of Ur-Nammu, reigned 2112-2095 BCE.
 This came from the Temple of Inanna at Uruk.